-the sun ever present, day after day.
+the sun ever present.
 The ocean a thousand miles away.
 The enduring influence of this

 rugged landscape is a persistent influence on his work; as is his later love of all things

 Julius trained at the Cape Town Visual Arts Research Centre with Kevin Atkinson, and

 subsequently in London at Central St Martins School of Art.
 He holds postgraduate degrees in Art from Central St Martins School, of Art, London, The University of London and the